We believe that the future of fashion is circular – it will be restorative and regenerative by design and the clothes we love never end up as waste.

 The systems we rely on to make, sell and dispose of clothing are broken.
 Operated in an almost completely linear way, large amounts of non-renewable resources are continually extracted to produce the products we love, which largely end up going to landfill or incineration.

-We need to change the system by making fashion circular and eliminating the concept of waste.
+We need to change the system by moving towards circular fashion and eliminating the concept of waste.

 Changing this linear system demands radical transformation.
 It means everyone in the fashion industry working together with unprecedented levels of commitment and innovation.
 We see this as an exciting opportunity to unleash the creative potential of fashion and it is an opportunity we are proud to be part of.